 This is how it works:

-Dust mites are a common asthma trigger.
-Cleaning your bedroom often will help to minimize its effects.
+Common household asthma triggers often include dust mites.
+Regularly cleaning your house to make it asthma-friendly, particularly in your bedroom, will help to minimize dust’s effects.
 You should use a vacuum with a high-efficiency particulate air (HEPA) filter and rid your bedroom of dust mites and their waste.

 Additionally, washing your bedding weekly can help keep dust mites away.
 I personally have zippered allergy covers on my mattress and pillows to help keep dust mites out of my bedding and have noticed a difference.

 It’s always good to talk with your doctor first.
-While humidifiers may help to ease breathing, they can also increase dust mites and mold spores in your home.
+While humidifiers may help to ease breathing, they can also increase bacteria and mold spores in your home.
 This can further exacerbate your asthma symptoms, especially if you also have allergies.

-Your doctor will be able to tell you if your symptoms might be improved by using a humidifier, and can discuss any safety precautions you should take when using one.
+Your doctor will be able to tell you if your symptoms might be improved by using a humidifier and can discuss any safety precautions you should take when using one.
+As always, read the instruction booklet for anything purchased, and find out how to clean a humidifier properly.

 Sleep is an integral part of our lives and helps us operate at our full potential every day.
 Addressing these common sleep issues will not only help you feel better, but also help you take control of your asthma symptoms and sleep more peacefully.